-disabled, disability or disablement means the criteria to determine if the insured person is disabled are explained in this policy document.
+disabled, disability or disablement includes totally disabled or partially disabled, The criteria to determine if the insured person is disabled are explained in this policy document.
 These criteria are specific to:

 - the cover or cover type shown on your policy schedule - the insured person's situation when you claim.